Chicory, not just a coffee alternative!

 • Meanwhile wash the pears.
 You can peel them and cut the bottoms of the pears off or just leave them as they are.

-• Turn off heat completly and add the pears into the pot.
-Keep them in the steam for about 5-10 minutes.
+• Turn off heat completely and add the pears into the pot.
+Keep them in the steam for about 5 – 10 minutes.
 The pears will poach in the steam.
 You want your pears to be soft but not mushy.

 • Serve the poached pears with dinner or own its own as a dessert with maple syrup or caramel sauce.
 Keep the liquid for a delicious warming drink.